 - Supplier Code of Practice (SCOP) that outlines our minimum requirements for suppliers in relation to human rights, workplace relations, workplace health and safety, ethical business practices, information management and confidentiality, accessibility, environmental management and supplier diversity.

 Our SCOP aligns with our Code of Conduct, ESG Priorities and Our Approach to Human Rights and supports the Organisation for Economic Co-operation and Development Guidelines for Multinational Enterprises and the United Nations Global Compact.
-The SCOP was last updated in in 2020.
+The SCOP was last updated in 2020.

 It applies to all suppliers across our operations and reflects our commitment to working with our supply chain to understand and minimise the social and environmental impacts of our mutual business operations.